GoogleCloudPlatform/gke-enterprise-mt/README.md

 [terraform-google-module-template](https://github.com/terraform-google-modules/terraform-google-module-template/).
 As
 the module develops, this README will be updated.

-See the [Enterprise Multi-Tenancy Guide](https://cloud.google.com/kubernetes-engine/docs/best-practices/enterprise-multitenancy) for more details.
+See the [Enterprise Multi-Tenancy Best Practices Guide](https://cloud.google.com/kubernetes-engine/docs/best-practices/enterprise-multitenancy) for more details.

 ## Usage

-See the [platform module README](module/platform/README.md) for usage.
+See the [platform module README](modules/platform/README.md) for usage.

 Functional examples are included in the [examples](./examples/) directory.